 An all-male delegation of lawmakers from the Alternative for Germany, or AfD, arrived in Syria on Monday.
 They intend to bolster their claims that Syria should be classified as a safe country of origin so that asylum seekers can be deported more easily.

-The initiative has sparked outrage in Germany.
+Not too surprisingly, the initiative has sparked outrage in Germany.
 Rolf Mützenich, a Social Democrat, called the trip an attempt to “improve” the image of Syrian President Bashar Al-Assad, adding that Damascus has tried in the past to engage with European right-wing parties.
 Michael Brand, a lawmaker from Chancellor Angela Merkel’s center-right CDU, called the move “simply disgusting” and said the far-right politicians were meeting with “a band of criminals” that use bombs and poison gas against civilians.
 Government officials, too, condemned the move on Wednesday.

 On social media, AfD politician Christian Blex shares views of the Syrian capital bathed in gentle sunlight under a cloudless blue sky.